A shadow hangs over Binsted. But the Oaks have weathered shadows before.

 How then, might we pay their long memory forward?

-This website is a place to record their stories.
+This website is a place for some of their stories.
 Choose an Oak from the list above, and let it tell you a tale, one small token of what the Oaks remember.

 Photo courtesy of B Pethers